Daniel Marques

 Stick Hero

-Stick Hero is a game where you stretch the stick in order to reach the platforms.
+Stick Hero is a game in which the goal is to stretch a stick to reach the next platform.

 This game was developed for the Computer Laboratory class.